-The following revenue comparisons highlight a slight under-estimation of rates and charges revenue and over-estimation of fees and charges.
+The revenue comparisons in Figures 13 and 14 highlight a slight under-estimation of rates and charges revenue and over-estimation of fees and charges.

-2019/20 Actual Revenue vs Historic Forecasts (\$'000)
+Figure 13: 2019/20 Actual Revenue vs Historic Forecasts (\$'000)

 Source: AEC, NIRC.
 Notes: Full cost recovery and planned scenarios are used for comparative purposes.